 Guest satisfaction is top priority in the hospitality industry.
 This is even truer in this day in age with social media and other online outlets, where customers can post reviews that can be viewed by thousands of potential customers instantly.
 Imagine paying for a room in a hotel, and the air conditioner does not work, or ice machine is broken, or there is no hot water in the shower.
 These are facts of life for facility and maintenance managers of hotels and resorts.
-Implementing a CMMS (Computerized Maintenance Management Software) for hotels is an effective way to address these problems and streamline hotel and resort maintenance operations.
+Implementing a CMMS (Computerized Maintenance Management Software) for hotels is an effective way to streamline hotel and resort maintenance operations as a CMMS is an all in one solution from being asset maintenance software to work order tracking software .
 The following are 6 ways a CMMS software can help!

 The help desk is on the front lines when it comes to keeping guests happy and communicating their requests.
 Depending on the size of the facility, hotels can receive up to 300 requests or more in a given week.
 Without proper records, maintenance requests at this volume will become difficult to track.
 Almost all CMMS software today come with a maintenance request portal where staff members or even guests can submit tickets and hotel facility and maintenance managers are notified in real time.
 A computerized maintenance management system ensures that the request is recorded, the right people are notified, and that the status of the request can easily be reported on.

 A mechanical, electrical or plumbing failure can be a hotel maintenance manager's worst nightmare.
 In times like these, fast response time is crucial.
 Maintenance management software can be configured so the right people are notified when these situations occur.
 Notifications can be sent out by email, and alerts are received on mobile devices, like smart phones and tablets.
 Responsiveness is vital to creating customer loyalty and satisfaction and a CMMS can help.